Ready to get back to Bali? With the Single Entry B211 Tourism e-Visa, you can now travel to Indonesia and stay for

 Depending on which visa agent you use, the price of the B211 Tourism Visa is approximately $270.
 This includes the agent fee, the visa fee, and other documentation that’s required, including sponsorship, a guarantee letter, and sometimes, the promise of an approved visa application within five working days if you require an Express Service.

 Once you arrive in Indonesia, you can then choose to extend your e-Visa after your initial 60-day stay period.
 You can extend the visa two times, 60-days each, totalling a six-month stay.
-The price of each extension is approximately $150, and each extension application must be made two-weeks before the date of visa expiry.
-You should use the same agent for your extensions that you use for the initial application, since they will remain on your visa as your sponsor.
+The price of each extension is approximately $250, and each extension application must be made two-weeks before the date of visa expiry.
+We recommend using the same agent for your extensions that you use for the initial application, since they will remain on your visa as your sponsor.